junaidulhaq723/AICBU-TextCompletion/README.md

 Respond returned is displayed as soon as it is returned using streaming.

 Hope its helpful for AI Beginners.
 Specially for people looking to experinment using free resources in C# and .Net.

+**API Key**
+You will have to create an accoung on hugging face and generate a key with Read access.
+It will do the job.
+For more help you can reach out to me!